Rajesh000730/windowsmachine/README.md

 # To Run this
 Clone this Respository. <br/>
 Run npm link in the commandline indside project diectory.<br/>
-npm start will start the app in the development server.
+npm start will start the app in the development server.<br/>

+warning!!!